makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 #### conda

 When working on Python projects, I prefer to use [conda](https://conda.io).
-Again, the reasons for this choice are not really the topic of this blog post, so I'll just say that I like how it's possible to use most 'system' packages that are (still) required as dependencies for certain Python packages (e.g. *cryptography*, *pycrypt*), without having to install them on your system, but just put them in your *conda* environment.
+Again, the reasons for this choice are not really the topic of this blog post, so I'll just say that I like how it's possible to use most 'system' packages that are (still) required as dependencies for certain Python packages (e.g. *cryptography*, *pycrypt*), without having to use the system package manager to install them.
+Everything is neatly contained in a *confa* environment.

 #### git